mohammadsalla17/Baby-Name-Trends/README.md

 ## 📂 Repository Structure
 - `names.zip` – Contains datasets used for analysis
 - `Baby_name_us.ipynb` – Jupyter notebooks with analysis and visualizations
 - `Baby Name Popularity Trends & Celebrity Influence.pdf` – Final analysis report summarizing key findings
+- `environment.yml` – Holds all the required dependencies and packages for the project
 - `README.md` – This file

 ## 📈 Key Insights